Frequently Asked Questions (FAQs)

 Can the tuition be pro-rated on a monthly basis if the student can't stay exactly a semester or wants to stay longer than a semester?

-Yes, but the student should decide at the time of application how long they wish to apply for.
+Tuition fees are not pro-rated on a monthly basis.
 Once payment is received for that time period, a letter of acceptance is sent to the student which they can use to apply for a study permit.
 A study permit is required for students applying to study for more than 6 months.
 A study permit is always recommended as students may decide to stay for an additional semester of studies after they get here.

 When are application deadlines for first and second semester?